openharmony/telephony_core_service/README.md

 The function of obtaining the network status is used as an example.
 The process is as follows:

 1. Query the SIM card in the slot specified by **slotId**.
 If **slotId** is not set, information about the primary card is queried by default.
-2. Call the **GetNetworkStatus** method in callback or promise mode to obtain the network status.
+2. Call the **getNetworkState** method in callback or promise mode to query the network status.
-3. Obtain the dialup result.
-The **GetNetworkStatus** API works in asynchronous mode.
-The dial result is returned through the callback.
+3. Obtain the query result.
+The **getNetworkState** API works in asynchronous mode.
+The query result is returned through the callback.

     ```
     import radio from "@ohos.telephony.radio";